 Note that:

-• For Enums defined in VBA code, when working out whether the Enum is 'composite' or not, the value assigned to the Enum member will not (if it is an expression) be evaluated … only Enums for which all members are assigned an explicit numeric value will be considered as being possibly 'composite'
+For Enums defined in VBA code, when working out whether the Enum is 'composite' or not, the value assigned to the Enum member will be evaluated if it is an expression

 Using the Enum members name or value